Skip to main content

 General safety

 The historic centre is well-patrolled, well-lit at night, and populated with locals until late.
-Policia Local and Policia Nacional have a visible presence around the Mezquita and Juderia.
-The most common issue for tourists is petty pickpocketing near the Mosque-Cathedral, particularly during peak season (April-June).
+Policia Local and Policia Nacional have a visible presence around the Mezquita and Judería.
+Pickpocketing near the Mezquita-Catedral peaks during April–June when cruise groups flood in.
 Keep your phone in a front pocket and you'll be fine.

 The areas solo travelers frequent (the Juderia, Centro, San Basilio, the riverfront) are all safe to walk alone after dark.
 Córdoba's nightlife runs late (locals eat dinner at 10pm), so streets stay active well past midnight.